ckcr4lyf/tech-notes/src/services/nginx/nginx-ech.md

 However, since ECH is not yet an official RFC (March 2024) and not many libs support it (especially on the server side), we need to do some hacky stuff to deploy it.

-Specifically, we will use [openssl](https://github.com/sftcd/openssl/tree/ECH-draft-13c) & [nginx](https://github.com/sftcd/nginx/tree/ECH-experimental) forks by the greate people at [defo.ie](https://defo.ie/) to deploy ECH support.
+Specifically, we will use [openssl](https://github.com/sftcd/openssl/tree/ECH-draft-13c) & [nginx](https://github.com/sftcd/nginx/tree/ECH-experimental) forks by the great people at [defo.ie](https://defo.ie/) to deploy ECH support.

 ## Building